cagedcrown/javascript-books/README.md

 # JavaScript Books / Tutorials / Resources
 This is a collection of all of the books related to JavaScript that I have read/interested in reading.
 Feel free to pass this along to anyone who wants to learn JavaScript!
+I am also updating a similar [Ruby/Rails Repo](https://github.com/cagedcrown/javascript-books).

 ## JavaScript & jQuery
 - [Eloquent JavaScript](http://eloquentjavascript.net/)